psi1703/otp-relay-pi-os/HELP-DOCS-DEPLOYMENT.md

 - the live folder stays clean

 ## Important warning
-If a file is only placed manually in the live folder, and not generated from the repo, it may be deleted on the next deployment.
+If a file is only placed manually in the live folder and not generated from the repo, it will be deleted on the next deployment.

 That is why:
 - markdown must live in `docs/help/`